-What are researchers in software engineering aiming to do?
+What are the major questions in software engineering that researchers should be trying to answer?

 A high level question whose answer is likely to involve life, the universe, and everything is: What is the most cost-effective way to build software systems?

 Viewing software engineering research as an attempt to find the answer to a big question mirrors physicists quest for a Grand Unified Theory of how the Universe works.

 Physicists have the luxury of studying the Universe at their own convenience, the Universe does not need their input to do a better job.

 Software engineering is not like physics.
 Once a software system has been built, the resources have been invested, and there is no reason to recreate it using a more cost-effective approach (the zero cost of software duplication means that manufacturing cost is the cost of the first version).

 Designing and researching new ways of building software systems may be great fun, but the time and money needed to run the realistic experiments needed to evaluate their effectiveness is such that they are unlikely to be run.
 Searching for more cost-effective software development techniques by paying to run the realistic experiments needed to evaluate them, and waiting for the results to become available, is going to be expensive and time-consuming.
 A theory is proposed, experiments are run, results are analysed; rinse and repeat until a good-enough cost-effective technique is found.
 One iteration will take many years, and this iterative process is likely to take many decades.